Hamburg Greeters guided tour to Elbphilharmonie

 520 parking spaces…

-…has the Elbphilharmonie parking garage, which is located in the belly of the old Kaispeicher A.
+…has the Elbphilharmonie’s multi-storey car park, which is located in the belly of the old Kaispeicher A warehouse.

 4765 organ pipes…

-has the organ in the Great Hall.
-Their length varies between eleven millimeters and ten meters.
+is the length of the organ in the Great Hall.
+Its length varies between eleven millimetres and ten metres.

-For an official Elbphilharmonie tour, this website will help: https://www.elbphilharmonie.de/de/fuehrungen
+For an official Elbphilharmonie tour, this website will help you: https://www.elbphilharmonie.de/de/fuehrungen

 All about "Greets"